opencarecc/opencareMakerPlaybook/what_kind_of_event_i_have_to_organize_to_facilitat.md

 The first meeting with the citizens has to be an informal event: party, happy hour, an evening of dancing, an experiential workshop, a game...

-###Workshops - Why is a workshop good for the community and for you?
+##Why is a workshop good for the community and for you?
 Why is a workshop good for the community?
 - it makes people share an experience in a informal way, creating a space of trust and making them feeling less isolated as a result
 - it makes people collaborate to solve concrete problems